 is now priest-in-charge of the benefice of Haddenham, Cuddington, Kingsey & Aston Sandford (from February 2009).
 See St Mary's, Haddenham.

 She was previously Chaplain of Jesus College

 , Oxford, UK.
 Her active involvement in nature conservation let her towards her first degree in geography.
 On graduating, she taught geography in comprehensive schools, before leaving to read theology, where she specialised in the Jewish biblical studies and environmental theology.
 After several years in lay ministry, Margot was ordained as a minister in the Church of England in 2001.
-She has a lifelong interest in the environment and is a Director of the John Ray Initiative (JRI
+She has a lifelong interest in the environment and is on the Operations Team of the John Ray Initiative (JRI

 ), an educational charity with a vision to bring together scientific and Christian understanding of the environment in a way that can be widely communicated and lead to effective action.
 Margot is the JRI representative on the board of A Rocha UK